Farrah Abraham Says Jenelle Evans Called Her For Advice After Being Fired From ‘Teen Mom’

-Farrah Abraham recently appeared on an episode of Jonathan Cheban’s Foodgod: OMFG podcast, where she opened up about an array of issues, including her time on Teen Mom OG, and her fellow co-stars.
+Farrah Abraham recently appeared on an episode of Jonathan Cheban’s Foodgod: OMFG podcast, where she opened up about an array of issues, including her time on Teen Mom OG and her fellow co-stars.

-Entertainment Tonight reports that Farrah Abraham dished on her life following leaving the MTV reality series after spending nearly a decade on the show.
+Entertainment Tonight reports that Farrah Abraham dished on her life following her departure from the MTV reality series after spending nearly a decade on the show.

 Abraham was dropped from the series back in 2018 after producers told her that she was causing issues with the other cast and crew members, and she refused to stop her involvement in the adult entertainment industry.

-Farrah also admitted that Teen Mom 2 star Jenelle Evans recently called her looking for career advice after she as fired by MTV following an incident where her husband, David Eason, brutally shot and killed their family dog, Nugget.
+Farrah also admitted that Teen Mom 2 star Jenelle Evans recently called her looking for career advice after she was fired by MTV following an incident where her husband, David Eason, shot and killed their family dog, Nugget.

 View this post on Instagram